mrichtarsky/glacier_deep_archive_backup/README.md

 - Store timestamp and config for resume
 - Do away with scratch/resume split and just pick off where we left off?
+- Add test for case where archiver thread runs into error

 - Add automated E2E test
     - Also for insufficient disk space